mozilla/firefox-translations-training/README.md

 The main snakemkae process (scheduler) should be launched interactively.
 It runs job processes on the worker nodes in cluster mode or on a local machine in local mode.

 ### Conventions

-- All scripts work with respect to repo root directory.
-  It allows to not think about relative paths and execution folders.

 - Scripts inside the `pipeline` directory are independent and operate only using input arguments, input files and global envs.